 - I run periodic lingwiki Wikipedia editathons to help linguists improve articles about under-represented languages and other linguistics topics on Wikipedia

-- I’m a member of the Advisory Board of Planet Word, a new museum about language opening up in Washington, DC in early 2020
+- I’m a member of the Advisory Board of Planet Word, a museum about language in Washington, DC that opened in 2020

 - I worked with the smartphone keyboard app SwiftKey on figuring out how people are really using emoji from their massive data collection, which became this talk at South by Southwest